snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Pandas(Vectorized) UDFs

-Pandas UDFs are functions that receive batches of input rows as Pandas DataFrame and returns batch of results as Pandas Series.
-Compared to the default row-by-row Python UDFs, your code would get better performance if it operates efficiently on batches of rows and there will less transformation logic required if you are calling into libraries that operation on Pandas DataFrames or Pandas arrays.
+Pandas UDFs are functions that receive batches of input rows as Pandas DataFrames and return a batch of results as Pandas Series.
+Compared to the default row-by-row Python UDFs, your code will get better performance if it operates efficiently on batches of rows and there will be less transformation logic required if you are calling into libraries that operate on Pandas DataFrames or Pandas arrays.

 Pandas(Vectorized) UDFs can be registered similarly to UDFs by using the `snowflake.snowpark.functions.pandas_udf` or the `snowflake.snowpark.functions.udf` function.